Sparks Brain Preservation

 How can payment be made?

-We accept payment via check or life insurance assignment.
-Payment can be made before or after services are performed (except for cryopreservation, which requires advance payment).
+We accept payment via life insurance, will, trust, or pre-payment via check.
+Payment can be made before or after services are performed, except for storage in liquid nitrogen, which requires advance payment.

 Is paid membership required to enroll for services?